Ashar134/Ashar134/README.md

 ## About Me

 I am a Software Engineering graduate from **FAST-NUCES** with hands-on experience in full-stack development, backend engineering, applied AI, and product delivery.
-I enjoy turning real problems into maintainable software—from defining workflows and APIs to building the interface and improving the final user experience.
+I enjoy turning real problems into maintainable software from defining workflows and APIs to building the interface and improving the final user experience.

 My primary stack is **Python, Django, Flask, FastAPI, React, TypeScript, and relational databases**.
 I have also worked with NLP, semantic embeddings, RAG, speech processing, computer vision, and automation scripts.